criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 including random- and grid- errors of the measuring system.
 It sets down the principles of calculation that need to be followed but does not impose any particular numerical calculation method.

+Annex B
+(informative)
+Example of method for determining the equivalent conicity by integration of the nonlinear differential equation

+Annex E
+(normative)
+Calculation results with reference profiles

+Annex F
+(normative)
+Tolerances on equivalent conicity
+The tolerances given in this annex are based on the following equation:
+∆(tanγe) = ± min (0,05; 0,5tanγe)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>